farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 > #### Luck Based Recovery
 >
-> Be weary of making recovery based on luck.
+> Be wary of making recovery based on luck.
 >
 > If you use action or fortune rolls to recover, a couple of bad rolls in a row can make for quite a couple of uninteresting session for a player.
 >